 - Rib: Rib meat offers a balanced mix of lean and fat, delivering a rich taste.
 Its marbled cuts shine in sukiyaki.
 It’s arguably the beef’s tastiest and most luxurious choice of all.

-- Vegetables: I incorporated green onion, carrot, shiitake mushroom, and crown daisy (shungiku).
+- Vegetables: I used Japanese leek (or regular leek), carrot, shiitake mushroom, and crown daisy (shungiku).
 If shiitake mushrooms aren’t available, other mushroom varieties will do.
 Likewise, shungiku can be replaced with alternatives like pak choi, watercress, spinach, or Napa cabbage.

-- Sugar: I typically opt for light brown cane sugar, but any standard sugar will suffice.
+- Sugar: I like light brown cane sugar for its subtle molasses notes, but any granulated sugar will work well in this recipe.

-Here are my step-by-step instructions for how to make easy beef sukiyaki nabe udon from scratch at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Beef Sukiyaki Nabe Udon at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 If you cook the udon noodles directly in the broth, your broth can become thick and starchy.
 Pre-boiling the udon for 3-4 minutes less than the time stated on the packaging will remove the excess starch without overcooking them.
-Once cooked, pour into a colander and rinse with fresh water.
+Once parboiled, drain them in a colander and rinse with fresh water.

 Diagonally cut the green onion into thin slices and fry in a pan with a little oil (or beef fat) until lightly charred.
 Once charred, remove from the heat and set aside.

-Take a donabe (or heavy pot) and add dashi stock, soy sauce, mirin and brown sugar.
+Take a pot (or donabe) and add dashi stock, soy sauce, mirin and brown sugar.
 Since carrots take the longest to cook, add them now and bring the broth to a boil.
 If you’re adding other root vegetables, you can add them together with the carrots.

-Once the broth has been bubbling for 1-2 minutes, add the pre-boiled udon and charred green onions from earlier.
-Add the rest of the vegetables, tofu and meat and place a lid on top.
+Once the carrots are slightly softened, add the prepared udon and charred green onions from earlier.
+Add the rest of the vegetables, tofu, and meat, and place a lid on top.

 Enjoy beef sukiyaki udon straight from the pot or divide it into individual portions.
-If you want to want to try it the Japanese way, serve with a raw whisked egg for dipping and a sprinkle of red pickled ginger (benishoga).
+If you eat it in true Japanese style, serve each portion with a raw whisked egg (pasteurized) for dipping and add a pinch of red pickled ginger (benishoga) on top.

 Enjoy!